mdom/txtnish/README.md

 # Search tweets

 You can provide a search expression to filter your timeline with the flag `-S`.
-The search expression is a awk conditional with four predefined
+The search expression is an *awk* conditional with four predefined
 variables:

 * msg: the message itself